 To initiate the call, you execute the Beginxxx method using the standard parameters followed by two objects.
-The first is an object of type System.AsyncCallback that represents an asynchronous callback, i.e. a callback to be invoked when the asynchronous call is complete.
+The first is an object of type System.
+AsyncCallback that represents an asynchronous callback, i.e. a callback to be invoked when the asynchronous call is complete.
+The second is an object of type back to be invoked when the asynchronous call is complete.
 The second is an object which is used to supply extra information.
 We will see how callbacks are used later in this section.
 If you are not using a callback, these items should be null object references.
-You can specify a reference to a null object using the expression (INS'').
+You can specify a reference to a null object using the expression ($\square NS''$).
 For example, using the LoanService sample as above: